Vishwaak/Taxi_ShareIty/README.md

 Solution:

 This application tries to solve this problem my creating a small interactive application which creates a small events and notifies all the students who are traveling to the same place on the same time .

+**IDE**
+The above applications front end was constructed in netbeans.